Arczeus/mudae-noter/README.md

 # Mudae Noter

-A simple web-based tool to record, view, and manage your Mudae collection.
+A simple web-based tool to view and note your Mudae collection.
 Designed for use with the [Mudae bot](https://top.gg/bot/432610292342587392) on Discord.

 ---